-2. Freedom of Teaching
+II.
+Freedom of Teaching

-According to the 1940 Statement of Principles on Academic Freedom and Tenure, "teachers are entitled to freedom in the classroom in discussing their subject."
+According to the 1940 Statement of Principles, "teachers are entitled to freedom in the classroom in discussing their subject."
 But what constitutes a classroom?
-The 2004 statement noted that "the concept of 'classroom' must be broadened" to reflect how instruction increasingly occurs via a "medium that clearly has no physical boundaries" and that "[t]he 'classroom' must indeed encompass all sites where learning occurs."
+The 2004 report noted that "the concept of 'classroom' must be broadened" to reflect how instruction increasingly occurs through a "medium that clearly has no physical boundaries" and that "the 'classroom' must indeed encompass all sites where learning occurs."

-If anything, the boundaries of the "classroom" have only expanded in the past decade.
-It is now more common than not for even the most traditional "face-to-face" classes to include material offered via online learning management systems.
-And the rapid development and perhaps overhyped promise of totally online education, including the explosive growth of Massive Open Online Courses (MOOCs), frequently offered by for-profit private corporations, suggests that academic freedom in the online classroom is no less critical than it is in the traditional classroom.
+If anything, the boundaries of the "classroom" have only expanded in the ensuing period.
+It is now more common than not for even the most traditional face-to-face classes to include material offered through online learning-management systems.
+And the rapid development and perhaps overhyped promise of totally online education, including the explosive growth of Massive Open Online Courses (MOOCs) frequently offered by for-profit private corporations, suggest that academic freedom in the online classroom is no less critical than it is in the traditional classroom.

 This report is not the place to discuss all the myriad issues of academic freedom, shared governance, intellectual property, and institutional finances raised by the spread of online education.
-However, it is critical to reiterate that a classroom is not simply a physical space, but any location, real or virtual, in which instruction occurs, and that in classrooms of all types the protections of academic freedom and of the faculty's rights to intellectual property in lectures, syllabi, exams, and similar materials are as applicable as they have been in the physical classroom.
+It is critical, however, to reiterate that a classroom is not simply a physical space, but any location, real or virtual, in which instruction occurs and that in classrooms of all types the protections of academic freedom and of the faculty's rights to intellectual property in lectures, syllabi, exams, and similar materials are as applicable as they have been in the physical classroom.

-In August 2013, the teaching duties of a tenured Michigan State University professor were reassigned after a student anonymously videotaped part of a 90-minute lecture, a heavily edited two-minute version of which-described by some as an "anti-Republican rant"-was then aired on a conservative Internet site, on Fox News, and on YouTube, where it was viewed more than 150,000 times.
-In October 2013, a geography professor at the University of Wisconsin--La Crosse sent her students an e-mail explaining that they could not access census data to complete a required assignment because the "Republican/Tea Party-controlled House of Representatives" had shut down the government, which closed the U.S. Census Bureau's website.
-After a student posted the email on Twitter, it appeared in a local newspaper and in national conservative media, resulting in numerous complaints to the university administration, which sent an e-mail to the campus distancing the institution from the comment.18
+In August 2013, the administration reassigned the teaching duties of a tenured professor in Michigan after a student anonymously videotaped part of a ninety-minute lecture, a heavily edited two-minute version of which-described by some as an "anti-Republican rant"-was then aired on a conservative Internet site, on Fox News, and on YouTube, where it was viewed more than 150,000 times.
+In October 2013, a Wisconsin geography professor sent her students an e-mail message explaining that they could not gain access to census data to complete a required assignment because the "Republican/Tea Party-controlled House of Representatives" had shut down the government, thus closing the Census Bureau's website.
+After a student posted the message on Twitter, it appeared in a local newspaper and in national conservative media, resulting in numerous complaints to the university, which sent an e-mail message to the campus distancing the institution from the comment.18

 These and similar incidents demonstrate that electronic media can expand the boundaries of the classroom in new and dramatic ways.
-And while classroom lectures, syllabi, and even instructors' email to students should be considered the intellectual property of the instructor, much of what teachers distribute to students in the classroom or write in e-mails may legally be redistributed by students for noncommercial uses under the "fair use" principle.
-Moreover, copyright does not cover expression that is not reduced to "tangible" form, including extemporaneous utterances such as those of the Michigan professor, as it might in the case of written materials like a syllabus or formal lectures and PowerPoint presentations.
+And while classroom lectures, syllabi, and even an instructor's e-mail messages to students should be considered the intellectual property of the instructor, much of what teachers distribute to students in the classroom or write in e-mail messages may legally be redistributed by students for noncommercial uses under the "fair-use" principle.
+Moreover, copyright does not cover expression that is not reduced to "tangible" form, including extemporaneous utterances such as those of the Michigan professor, as it might in the case of a formal lecture, a PowerPoint presentation, or written material like a syllabus.

-Surreptitious recording of classroom speech and activity may exert a chilling effect on the academic freedom of both professors and students.19 Faculty should also be aware that electronic communications with students can easily be recirculated without the permission of either party.
+Surreptitious recording of classroom speech and activity may exert a chilling effect on the academic freedom of both professors and students.
+Faculty also should be aware that electronic communications with students can easily be recirculated without the permission of either party.